udzuki/Udzuki/README.md

 A tool for Automated Program Repair (APR) in Java.
 APR is known as an abbreviation of April.
-April in Japanese is "Shigatsu (四月)" and its traditional form is "Udzuki (卯月)".
+April in Japanese is "Shigatsu (四月)" and its old version is "Udzuki (卯月)".

 ## Get Started
 TBA